balamonica/frigate_2/docs/docs/configuration/object_detectors.md

   labelmap_path: /openvino-model/coco_91cl_bkgr.txt
 ```

+#### YOLOX

-This detector also supports some YOLO variants: YOLOX, YOLOv5, and YOLOv8 specifically.
-Other YOLO variants are not officially supported/tested.
-Frigate does not come with any yolo models preloaded, so you will need to supply your own models.
-This detector has been verified to work with the [yolox_tiny](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolox-tiny) model from Intel's Open Model Zoo.
-You can follow [these instructions](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolox-tiny#download-a-model-and-convert-it-into-openvino-ir-format) to retrieve the OpenVINO-compatible `yolox_tiny` model.
-Make sure that the model input dimensions match the `width` and `height` parameters, and `model_type` is set accordingly.
-See [Full Configuration Reference](/configuration/reference.md) for a list of possible `model_type` options.
-Below is an example of how `yolox_tiny` can be used in Frigate:
+This detector also supports YOLOX.
+Frigate does not come with any YOLOX models preloaded, so you will need to supply your own models.

+#### YOLO-NAS

+[YOLO-NAS](https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS.md) models are supported, but not included by default.
+See [the models section](#downloading-yolo-nas-model) for more information on downloading the YOLO-NAS model for use in Frigate.

+After placing the downloaded onnx model in your config folder, you can use the following configuration:

 ```yaml
 detectors: